syncfusion-content/blazor-docs/blazor/diagram-component/shapes.md

 ![Svg node in Blazor Diagram](images/svgnode.png)

 > Like HTML node, the SVG node also cannot be exported to image format.
-Fill color of svg node can be overridden by the inline style or fill of the SVG element specified in the template.
+Fill color of SVG node can be overridden by the inline style or fill of the SVG element specified in the template.